codeskyblue/gohttpserver/README.md

 ```

 ### ipa plist proxy
-This is used for server which not https enabled. default use <https://plistproxy.herokuapp.com/plist>
+This is used for server on which https is enabled. default use <https://plistproxy.herokuapp.com/plist>

 ```
 ./gohttpserver --plistproxy=https://someproxyhost.com/
 ```

-Proxy web site should have ability
+Test if proxy works:

 ```sh
 $ http POST https://proxyhost.com/plist < app.plist